 Background:

 Centrality is the measure of how central a particular node in a graph or network is and the general assumption is that it is typically located in the center of a network or graph (Freeman).
 There are many forms of centrality measure including simplistic measure such as degree, closeness, betweenness, and load.
-There are also more complicated measures that have been developed throughout history for other applications but can be related to network centrality such Page Rank.
+There are also more complicated measures that have been developed throughout history for other applications such as Page Rank.

-In order to know if certain centrality measures are able to predict other centrality measures using different machine learning models, the centrality measures will have to be calculated on random graphs that are generated a specified amount of times.
-These random graphs feature scale-free, small-world, random, and scale-free small-world networks.
+In order to know if certain centrality measures are able to predict other centrality measures using different machine learning models, the centrality measures will have to be calculated on graphs that are generated a specified amount of times.
+These graphs feature scale-free, small-world, random, and scale-free small-world networks.
 Below will be a discussion on the different centrality measures that are used in this research.

 IIA.
 Degree Centrality:

 In network science, degree centrality has traditionally been considered to be the simplest measure of centrality and first item to look at when examining centrality (Opsahl et al.).
-Degree centrality can be defined in English to be the ability for a node to receive information that is flowing through a network.
+Degree centrality can be defined as the ability for a node to receive information that is flowing through a network.
 This is measured by the number of links that node has to other nodes (Opsahl et al.).

-The degree centrality for a vertex v, for a given graph G, where the graph can be defined as G≔(V, E) for |V| vertices and |E| edges is defined as CD=degv(N-1) where N is the is the total number of vertices (Opsahl et al.).
+Consider a given graph G, defined as G≔(V, E) for |V| vertices and |E| edges.
+We denote the total number of vertices by N. The degree centrality for a vertex v is defined as CD=degv(N-1) (Opsahl et al.).

-Below, an example of a randomly generated network and the degree centrality associated with some of the nodes will be demonstrated.

-In Figure 1, the vertices with the highest degree centrality would be vertices nine and eight with a degree centrality value of 0.5556.
-This value was calculated examining how many edges are connected to the vertex.
-By summing up those edges, then dividing by the one less than the total amount of nodes, you get the degree centrality for that vertex.
-The vertices with the lowest degree centrality are vertices one, seven, and four with a degree centrality of 0.1111.

 IIB.
 Closeness Centrality:

-Within graphs, a node is considered to have a high value of ‘closeness’ if the node has a relatively low average of shortest path distance to all other nodes (Rochat).
+Within graphs, a node is considered to have a high value of ‘closeness’ if it has a relatively low average of shortest path distance to all other nodes (Rochat).
 This is insinuating that a node with a high value is generally closer to all other nodes in the graph.
 To calculate this value, take one less than the number of nodes in a graph and divide it by the sum of the shortest path between a node and all other nodes in a graph.

 The closeness centrality can be defined mathematically as follows.
-The closeness centrality for a vertex v, for a given graph G, where the graph can be defined as G≔(V, E) for |V| vertices and |E| edges is defined as CC(x)= (N-1)yd(y, x) where N is the number of vertices in a graph and d(y,x) is the shortest path function between vertex y and x (Rochat).
+Closeness centrality is defined as CC(x)= (N-1)yd(y, x) where d(y,x) is the length of the shortest path between vertex y and x (Rochat).

-In Figure 2, the vertex with the highest closeness centrality is vertex eight with a value of 0.6429.
-This value was calculated using the formula above by dividing one less than the number of nodes by the sum of the shortest distance from that node and all other nodes in the graph.
-The vertex with the lowest closeness centrality is vertex two with a value of 0.3913.